Respiratory Failure Nursing Care Plan

 Types of respiratory failure

-• Acute respiratory failure: This occurs suddenly and is characterized by a rapid onset of respiratory distress, often leading to dangerously low levels of oxygen in the blood (hypoxemia) and/or high levels of carbon dioxide (hypercapnia).
+• Acute respiratory failure: A sudden onset of respiratory distress, marked by dangerously low oxygen saturation levels (hypoxemia) or high carbon dioxide levels (hypercapnia).

-• Chronic respiratory failure: Unlike acute respiratory failure, this type develops gradually over time and is often associated with chronic lung diseases such as COPD, where persistent impairment in lung function leads to inadequate gas exchange.
+• Chronic respiratory failure: Develops over time, commonly seen in chronic lung diseases like COPD, where long-term impaired lung function leads to poor gas exchange.

 How nurses assess and diagnose respiratory failure